mautini/pubgjava/README.md

 **Note that theses libraries is still in active development and no stable version has been released yet.
 The API can change at anytime.**

+This library supports the version 1.2.0 of the PUBG Java API

 ## Maven Dependencies
 - For the Java Wrapper
 ```xml